croquet/microverse/docs/Avatar.md

 ### `scaleTo(s:Vector3)`

-This method updates the local avatar pawn translation directly to the given value to have immediate screen update and publishes an event to set the corresponding actors's rotation.
+This method updates the local avatar pawn translation directly to the given value to have immediate screen update and publishes an event to set the corresponding actors's scale.

 ### `positionTo(v:Vector3, q:Quaternion)`